DAWN BREEZE, Founder & Director

 w : crane, Marketing

-w : crane is a strategic marketing and communications firm located in Germantown and founded by local residents, Marah Westby and Willie Crane.
+w : crane is a strategic marketing firm located in Germantown and founded by local residents, Marah Westby and Willie Crane.
 They are proud to have the opportunity to work collaboratively with Instar Lodge, focusing their efforts on digital marketing, website development, email marketing, and promotions.

 Sarah, a native of the Hudson Valley, is currently the Director of Education at the Hudson Valley Center for Contemporary Art.
 She is also the founder and lead curator of Salon Gabriel Laumain, a self-run project and exhibition space in Paris, created for artists and thinkers of all kind.